b3rendsh/bbx80/README.md

 * The save/load on tape worked in my configuration but your mileage may vary.
 * It is already amazing how much functionality can be squeezed into 16K of memory, extending the command set any further will require additional ROM or RAM for the system.

-## Other / future plans

-I intend to do another implementation for a rc2014ish computer, which is a more widely known.
+#### Other computers
 Other computers that easily meet the minimum requirements are MSX1, SC3000, SV-328 and Coleco Adam.

+## RC2014
+As a reference I have implemented the standard CP/M 2.2 (compatible) version of BBC BASIC with some enhancements for a VT100 terminal.
+In the future there may be more enhanced editions for this Z80 platform.